betulfis/final-ANN/README.txt

 #"distance prediction" file preedicts the distance from the origin from the initial coin orientation
 #"80% of datapoints" file shows the region where data points are concentrated.
 #"report" file is the report of the final exam
+#Jupyter notebook files can be run by placing them in the same folder as the excel file "coin toss".